 - No pharmacy nearby

-Back there we had to make appointments way in advance and still be waiting in the waiting area for a much longer amount of time once we had an appointment.
+Back there, we had to make appointments way in advance and still be waiting in the waiting area for a much longer amount of time once we had an appointment.

 Being Prepared If You Are Unable To Get To Services

-Fortunately, for example, our doctor recommends a sinus rinse for sinus infection before prescribing any medicines.
+Fortunately, for example, our doctor recommends a sinus rinse for a sinus infection before prescribing any medicines.
 Medicines are a last resort.

 To Conclude: Northeastern Rural Health Clinics